nodes

 The following methods are available for this resource:

-Name | Accessible by | Required Params | Optional Params | Description |
+| Name | Accessible by | Required Params | Optional Params | Description |

-kubernetes_delete_node | delete | cluster_id , node_pool_id , node_id | skip_drain , replace | To delete a single node in a pool, send a DELETE request to/v2/kubernetes/clusters/$K8S_CLUSTER_ID/node_pools/$NODE_POOL_ID/nodes/$NODE_ID .Appending the skip_drain=1 query parameter to the request causes nodedraining to be skipped.
+kubernetes_delete_node | delete | cluster_id, node_pool_id, node_id | skip_drain, replace | To delete a single node in a pool, send a DELETE request to/v2/kubernetes/clusters/$K8S_CLUSTER_ID/node_pools/$NODE_POOL_ID/nodes/$NODE_ID.Appending the skip_drain=1 query parameter to the request causes nodedraining to be skipped.
 Omitting the query parameter or setting its value to 0 carries out draining prior to deletion.Appending the replace=1 query parameter to the request causes the node tobe replaced by a new one after deletion.
 Omitting the query parameter or setting its value to 0 deletes without replacement. |

 Parameters

-clause of a query.
+Parameters can be passed in the WHERE clause of a query.
 Check the Methods section to see which parameters are required or optional for each operation.

-Name | Datatype | Description |
+| Name | Datatype | Description |

 cluster_id | string (uuid) | A unique ID that can be used to reference a Kubernetes cluster. (example: bd5f5959-5e1e-4205-a714-a914373942af) |